This post may contain affiliate links. Read my full disclosure policy.

 It starts with seasoning the fish.
-Use black cod, halibut, sea bass, wild cod, escolar or any white fish ( or shrimp) you like.
+Use black cod, halibut, sea bass, black cod, escolar or any firm white fish ( or shrimp) you like.

 Even shrimp or shellfish (clams or mussels) would work well here.

 Turn heat down to medium, add carrot, bell pepper, garlic and jalapeno and cook 4-5 more minutes.

 Add tomato paste, spices and stock.

 Mix and bring to a simmer and add tomatoes.

-Cover and simmer gently on medium low for 5 mintues or until carrots are tender.
+Cover and simmer gently on medium-low for 5 minutes or until carrots are tender.

-Once done, the stew will have thickened beautifully.
+Once done, the Moqueca will have thickened beautifully.

 Sprinkle with fresh cilantro or Italian parsley and serve with a wedge of lime.

 Crusty bread makes a nice vehicle for left-over pan juices.
-Trust me, you won’t want to waste this.
+Trust me, you won’t want to waste this!
+So much flavor!

-Please let me know what you think in the comments below!
+Please let me know what you think of this Moqueca Recipe in the comments below!